nikhilm/node-taglib/README.md

 ### Tag.saveSync()

 Save any changes in the Tag meta-data to disk _synchronously_.
+Throws an exception if the save failed.

 ### Tag.isEmpty()